hadjShell/Data_Stuctures_Algorithms/DSA_Notes.md

 * A data structure which can *map keys to values*.
 A hash table uses a *hash function* to compute an index into an array of buckets or slots, from which the desired value can be found

+* Key has to be unique, value can be the same

 * Implement an array of `Node` with linked list (or self balancing BST)

 * Basic idea: *Perfect hashing*